Aviah/one-click-django-docs/project_ref.md

 	you@dev-machine: git push --all remote origin

 ###Production Remote
-On the server, the production website repository, the code that mod_wsgi loads: at `@server:/home/django/mysite/site_repo`.
+On the server, the production website repository.
+This is the code that mod_wsgi loads.
+The repo is at `@server:/home/django/mysite/site_repo`
 Do not push directly to this repository, but rather use [Deployment](deployment.md)